-Practices We Use Practices We Don't Use

-- Focus on variable, performance-based compensation tied to explicit quantitative measures. - o Maximum payout caps for all executive incentive plans. - All equity incentive compensation granted in the form of performance vesting PSUs earned over 3 year period plus additional 1 year post-vesting holding period. - All equity incentive compensation tied to relative performance metrics. - Clawback policy and stock ownership guidelines for all executive officers. - Annual risk assessments of compensation programs to avoid incentivizing unnecessary and excessive risk-taking. - All equity plans have double-trigger acceleration upon change in control.
+Practices We Use Practices We Don't Use 0 Focus on variable, performance-based compensation tied to explicit quantitative measures.
+Maximum payout caps for all executive incentive plans.
+0 No tax gross-ups for NEOs.
+No hedging or pledging of our securities by executive officers or directors.
+0 All equity incentive compensation granted in the form of performance vesting PSUs earned over 3 year period plus additional 1 year post-vesting holding period.
+0 No employment, change in control or severance contracts for NEOs, who are at-will employees.
+No guaranteed base salary increases.
+0 All equity incentive compensation tied to relative performance metrics.
+0 No guaranteed minimum bonuses or equity grants.
+0 Clawback policy (in addition to all employee clawback policy) and stock ownership guidelines for all executive officers.
+0 No stock option repricing, reloads or exchanges without shareholder approval.
+0 Annual risk assessments of compensation programs to avoid incentivizing unnecessary and excessive risk-taking.
+0 No stock options granted below fair market value.
+No short selling or similar transactions.
+0 All equity plans have double-trigger acceleration upon change in control.
+0 No excessive perquisites; all have a specific business rationale.